SkillsFundingAgency/dfc-devops/ArmTemplates/app-service.md

 Resource group the App Service Plan resides in.
 Will default to Standard if not supplied.

+appServiceType: (optional) string

+Determines whether a web app (app) or a function app (functionapp) is created.
+Creates a web app if not specified.

 appServiceAppSettings: (optional) array of object

 Array of app settings to be created.